Soothe Your Mind Naturally With These Essential Oils

 2. Topical Applications

-Always dilute essential oils with carrier oils like coconut, almond, or jojoba.
-Apply to wrists, temples, or the soles of your feet for targeted effects.
+Always dilute essential oils with a carrier oil—like coconut, jojoba, or almond—before applying to your skin.
+Great areas: wrists, temples, chest, or the bottoms of your feet.

 3. Aromatic Baths